T I A N Y I L U

 Photo Credit: Marco Borggreve

-Tianyi is based in Europe, having recently moved to The Hague, where she is loving cycling through nature, exploring new cultures, foods, languages and the sea.
+Tianyi is based in Europe, where she is loving cycling through nature, exploring new cultures, foods, languages and the sea.

 Tianyi is grateful for the support of various scholarship trusts and organisations over the years, including: